Markets

 The Federal Reserve held its policy rate unchanged at a range of 3.5% to 3.75%, as was universally expected.

-Fed officials upped their forecast for growth in this year and the next relative to December and raised their forecasts for inflation (particularly headline inflation, which includes energy prices) in 2026.
+Fed officials upped their forecast for growth this year and the next relative to December and raised their forecasts for inflation in 2026 — particularly headline inflation, which includes energy prices.
 Stronger growth and inflation would generally indicate a reduced need for rate cuts, but the median rate path through 2028 was unchanged from December.

 The message from the central bank seems to be, “We’re not fighting the last war, and we’re praying for a short war.”

-The SPDR S&P 500 ETF was little changed in the aftermath of the statement and updated forecasts, but extended losses to as much as 1.1% during Fed Chair Jay Powell’s press conference.
+The SPDR S&P 500 ETF was little changed in the aftermath of the statement and updated forecasts, but extended losses to as much as 1.1% during Fed Chair Jerome Powell’s press conference.

 Fed Governor Stephen Miran was the lone official to dissent, favoring lower rates.